 No need to apologise Monsieur.
 Allow me to introduce you to our little community.
 ‘Ere to my left is Lea and Marion and ‘ere to my right is Maxime, Quentin and my beautiful wife Ophelia.

-Adair nodded to each, admiring their robustness, their powerful muscles and their cute fluffy ears.
+Adair nodded to each, admiring their robustness and their cute fluffy ears.
 Lea, Marion, Maxime and Quentin were much younger than the two older hogs.
 Ophelia smiled at her husband before starting to speak.

 We, as you ‘av probably noticed, are French.
 We ‘av made our journey from the woods of the Dordogne to these beautiful woods ‘ere.

 She looked Adair in the eyes and continued.